 Employees are assets to an organization.
-You may set up the best of the strategies in the world, but if you don’t have the right people to execute those strategies well, you can do less to make your business successful.
+You may set up the best strategies in the world, but if you don’t have the right people to execute those strategies well, you can do less to make your business successful.

 For years, studies have proved that only highly motivated and engaged employees are most productive.
-When the individuals believe in the organization and feel connected to its very core, they don’t hold back and are ready to go the extra mile.
+When individuals believe in the organization and feel connected to its core, they don’t hold back and are ready to go the extra mile.

 Here are a few ways that you as a leader can inspire your employees and create a motivating environment for them: